zxcary/papers/supplementary/README.md

-# This is a folder for paper supplementary materials
+# This is a folder to store the supplementary materials of the papers.